ndzamboni/employeeTracker/README.md

 ## 📖 Description

 This app takes the user input to store, update, add, remove employee data in detail.
 This app stores data to a Postgre SQL database and allows the user to easily manipulate the data via this app.
+Using "chalk" the backend app randomizes the menu item colors each time the app is started.
+This app will be able to be run through the back end as well as server side with a UI.
+IN DEVELOPMENT

 ## 📑 Table of Contents